 At first glance, the recent Supreme Court decision in Gobeille v.
-Liberty Mutual signals an end for state efforts to collect and disseminate de-identified health claims data with the intent of creating more efficient and competitive health care markets.
+Liberty Mutual signals an end for state efforts to collect and disseminate de-identified health claims data with the intent of creating more efficient and competitive health care markets so you can go online and get supplements as kratom capsules and other natural products.
 Years of hard work, collaboration and progress on behalf of state policymakers and the private sector now feels like a bona fide Sisyphean effort.

 Without getting into details of the legal basis on the Gobeille case, the initial “read” of the decision is that consumers will just have to muddle through the black abyss that is today’s byzantine health care maze.
 The ruling is a blow for open data advocates pushing for more transparency and accountability.

 The Supreme Court’s message from the ruling is clear: Move along, nothing to see here.
 Evidently, we don’t need to know how much we are paying for our health care as we face the highest cost sharing schemes in history.
 But we want and deserve answers.

 Liberty Mutual, a self-funded company, contracts to Blue Cross Blue Shield of Massachusetts (BCBS) to administer the health claims for its 80,000 employees.
 Fewer than 100 of those employees work in Vermont – one of at least 18 states working on or that have already implemented state-based, all-payer claims databases.
 In reality, BCBS already submits claims to various state all-payer claims databases on behalf of thousands of companies and hundreds of thousands of individuals.
 The company was not even required to quantify the financial burden because its argument was based on a technical legal interpretation of ERISA pre-empting state laws.

 It’s time to call it what it is